-Property taxes are recorded as a receivable when levied, offset by a deferred revenue.
+Property taxes are recorded as a receivable when levied, offset by an unearned revenue.
 During the year, property tax revenues are recognized equally over all twelve months.
+Property tax collected in advance of the fiscal year to which it applies is recorded as a deferred inflow and recognized as revenue of the period to which it applies.
 No allowance for uncollectible tax is established because delinquent taxes are considered fully collectible.
 Prior year tax levies were recorded using the same principle, and delinquent taxes are evaluated annually.